ahmetveysels/avsimage/README.md

 # AVSImage

 AVSImage package.
-All in one.
+ALL IN ONE!
 A Flutter package that you can get and use images from local and network.
 Keep your images in the cache directory.
 You can also use your SVG files with this package.
 Gradient color SVG is supported.
 All in one and easy to use.

 - With AVSImageProvider you can easily use images and svg files as ImageProvider.